[image]

 Initial Copy

-To get started, run an initial content-folder copy from your PC to your phone, using your USB drive as a go-between, and running the Main tab's COPY on each device:
+Let's assume for now that your content lives on your PC initially.
+To get started, perform an initial content-folder copy from your PC to your phone, using your USB drive as a go-between, and running the Main tab's COPY on each device:

 1. On your PC: